arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 ### 3.2 Leadership and Autonomy

-#### 3.2.1 20% Time
+#### 3.2.1 Quality Time

-20% Time is a reserved proportion of time to be used by developers to complete their own personal objectives.
+Quality Time is a reserved proportion of time to be used by developers to complete their own personal objectives.
+(Previously, we had the concept of "20% Time" which was then supplemented with 2 hours of separate training time.
+We have brought these two things together under the new Quality Time name.)

 We agreed this arrangement with delivery managers because we feel it is important to set aside time for professional development and because we recognise that developers can make valuable contributions to a product which might otherwise be neglected due to the difficulty in measuring relative value against user-facing functionality.

-20% Time work will be carried out within a delivery team.
+Quality Time work will be carried out within a delivery team.

 Best practices:

 - agree and document your personal objectives as part of the quarterly objective setting cycle
 - spend one day each week working on your personal objectives
 - update the corporate PDR system with progress against your objectives and key results
-- ensure Jira tickets are created for your personal objectives...
+- ensure Jira tickets are created for your personal objectives
-- ... and ensure your ticket(s) are brought into the sprint backlog when appropriate
+- ensure your ticket(s) are brought into the sprint backlog when appropriate

 #### 3.2.2 SDMT Operational Planning